LGUG2Z/komorebi/docs/cli/format-app-specific-configuration.md

 # format-app-specific-configuration

 ```
-Format a YAML file for use with the 'ahk-app-specific-configuration' command
+Format a YAML file for use with the 'app-specific-configuration' command

 Usage: komorebic.exe format-app-specific-configuration <PATH>